 Life changed a lot with the covid lockdowns.
 She was diagnosed AuDHD and came to understand herself more.
 She also came to understand the incredible pain she had been experiencing was Adenomyosis.
 She decided to concentrate her energies into her own art practice.

 Lisa’s artwork is an amalgamation of all these things, her work is heavily influenced by pattern and geometry and explore issues that feel relevant such as feminism, health, social and environmental issues.
 She creates intricate three-dimensional kaleidoscopic collages which hypnotise and intrigue.
 The multi layered pieces are painstakingly hand cut using optical surgery scissors and knives.

 Lisa predominantly uses found items in her work, either as inspiration or directly in the work, partly because art materials are expensive and partly because she has an incredible ability to see value in things others dismiss and throw away.
 She does all this with an honest insight as to why she makes work this way.

 Lisa works from a small cosy studio space in The People’s Republic of Stokes Croft in the heart of Bristol, a community owned creative enterprise venue.
 As well as her contemporary collages Lisa designs wallpaper and fabric patterns for those who are looking for something beyond the mainstream.
 Lisa takes inspiration from many sources – anatomy, folk stories, pop art, punk, Victoriana, circus, biology, horror, entomology, curiosity cabinets, sci fi, psychiatry, psychedelia, the grotesque and the surreal.

-Lisa has exhibited in shows at the RWA, Spike Island and Bruton Art Factory and has made work for Bestival and Glastonbury Festivals.
+Lisa has exhibited at the RWA, Spike Island and Bruton Art Factory and has designed work for Bestival and Glastonbury festivals.